Les Roberts (author): Writing career

 Roberts began his career as a contemporary American mystery novelist after twenty-four years in Hollywood, having written and/or produced more than 2,500 half-hour segments of network and syndicated television.
 He was the first producer and head writer of The Hollywood Squares, and has written for The Lucy Show, The Andy Griffith Show, The Jackie Gleason Show and The Man from U.N.C.L.E., among others.

 Roberts is primarily seen as a regional writer.
 Though his Saxon series is set in Los Angeles, he is best known for his Milan Jacovich series set in his adopted hometown of Cleveland, Ohio.
 Jacovich, unlike many single, dashing private eyes of fiction, is a battered, Stroh's-drinking, polka-dancing Slovenian American Vietnam veteran, ex-cop, and former Kent State football star, with a Serbian strong-willed ex-wife and two sons that he sees every other Sunday.
 Jacovich's working-guy attitude has endeared him to many Cleveland readers.

 He is past president of the Private Eye Writers of America and the regular mystery book critic for The Plain Dealer.
 He has been a professional actor, singer, businessman, teacher and jazz musician.

 Social views

 Roberts became a vegan c.
 2012 after watching 'Peaceable Kingdom: The Journey Home' stating:

 Humane slaughter is a bit of misnomer.
 Chicken, cows, pigs.
 They are all intelligent, sentient, emotional creatures and we treat them like we would an old pair of shoes.
 How could we ever eat animals again after that?

-Personal life

-Roberts married Gail Medland in 1957.
-They divorced in 1980.
-Roberts has two children: Valerie Lynne and Darren Jon; and one grandchild, Shea Holland Thompson.
-He currently lives in Stow, Ohio.